beraborrow/package/packages/contracts/test-report.md

-    ✓ liquidate(): reverts if trove is non-existent (815ms) ✓ liquidate(): reverts if trove has been closed (1044ms) ✓ liquidate(): liquidates based on entire/collateral debt (including pending rewards), not raw collateral/debt (1878ms) ✓ liquidate(): does not affect the SP deposit or ETH gain when called on an SP depositor's address that has no trove (708ms)
+    ✓ liquidate(): reverts if trove is non-existent (815ms) ✓ liquidate(): reverts if trove has been closed (1044ms) ✓ liquidate(): liquidates based on entire/collateral debt (including pending rewards), not raw collateral/debt (1878ms) ✓ liquidate(): does not affect the SP deposit or iBGT gain when called on an SP depositor's address that has no trove (708ms)
     ✓ liquidate(): does not alter the liquidated user's token balance (1312ms) ✓ liquidate(), with 110% < ICR < TCR, can claim collateral, re-open, be reedemed and claim again (2055ms) ✓ liquidate(), with 110% < ICR < TCR, can claim collateral, after another claim from a redemption (2300ms)